 - Meetings of members are held at such time and place as the Board of Directors may direct, but not less frequently than once a year.

-- Except as provided in paragraph 5 hereof, written notice stating the place, day and hours of the annual meeting shall be sent by first class mail to the last recorded address of each member not less than 30 days before the meeting.
+- Except as provided in paragraph 5 hereof, written notice stating the place, day and hours of the annual meeting will be made by first class mail, facsimile (if consented to by the member), courier service, electronic mail (if consented by the member) or hand delivery not less than thirty (30) days before the meeting..

-- The Board of Directors, with a majority vote, may call a special meeting of the membership for any expressed or written purpose with a 30-day notice and only expressed purposed business will be transacted.
-The Board of Directors must call a special membership meeting within 60 days of receiving written request of 25% of the membership in good standing.
+- The Board of Directors, with a majority vote, may call a special meeting of the membership for any expressed or written purpose with a thirty (30) day notice and only expressed purposed business will be transacted.
+The Board of Directors must call a special membership meeting within sixty (60) days of receiving written request of twenty-five (25%) of the membership in good standing.